 Garden bar ideas that will make you smile

-Whether you’re looking to create a large DIY garden bar to entertain all your friends or a small garden door where you can enjoy the proverbial ‘one drink after work’ in peace and quiet, we’ve got you covered!
+Whether you’re looking to create a large DIY garden bar to entertain all your friends or a small garden door where you can enjoy the proverbial ‘one drink after work’ in peace, we’ve got you covered!

 1. Stay on top of the latest scores in a garden sports bar

-Keep in mind that building a sports bar requires a considerable initial outlay, making this one of the most expensive garden room bar ideas out there.
+Keep in mind that building a sports bar requires a considerable initial outlay, making this one of the most expensive garden room bar ideas.
+Especially when you’ll need to do the following:

-But – and this is important – you’re going to save a lot in the long run.
+However, and this is important, you’ll save a lot in the long run.
 The best way to think of a garden sports bar is as a shrewd long-term investment that will provide countless hours of entertainment and relaxation for you and your friends.

 2. Lose yourself in a garden book bar

-If sports aren’t your thing but you’re an avid reader or bibliophile, then why not go for a garden book bar?
+If you’re an avid reader or bibliophile, why not go for a garden book bar?

 Then, once you’ve spent the evening unpacking books from boxes and everything is in place, you can take things to the next level by inviting your friends to a book club bar!